 ADF members may be eligible for compassionate consideration when experiencing the death or life-threatening illness or injury of a close relative, urgent personal circumstances, or serious problems in domestic or financial affairs at home when their presence would improve the situation.

-When these issues arise, the first thing the ADF member should do is discuss their circumstances with their supervisor or immediate superior, who will be able to provide guidance or advice about support available and can start the process to grant compassionate support.
+When these issues arise, the first thing the ADF member should do is discuss their circumstances with their supervisor or immediate superior.
+They will be able to provide guidance or advice about support available and can start the process to grant compassionate support.

-In the case of illness or injury of the ADF member, there is support available through AUSDIL.
+In the case of serious or very serious illness or injury of the ADF member, there is support available through AUSDIL.

-DCO provides advice, assessments and reports for Command to help with their decision-making in regard to compassionate consideration or the welfare of Defence families.
-The reports give Command as much professional and objective information as possible to help them make the best decision for all parties.
+DCO provides advice, assessments and reports for Command to help with their decision-making in regards to compassionate consideration or the welfare of Defence families.
+The purpose of a DCO report is to provide Command with accurate information and professional advice to assist them to make informed decisions that are, where possible, in the best interests for all parties.

-When Command requests an assessment, a Defence Social Worker will talk with the member and their family, gather any supporting documentation required and compile a report.
+When Command requests an assessment, a Defence Social Worker or Defence Family Helpline worker will talk with the member and their family, gather any supporting documentation required and compile a report.
 The report will give the supervising or Commanding Officer a picture of your family’s situation and recommendations for support to be provided.
-The assessment and reporting process is conducted in accordance with the Privacy Act 1988 .
+The assessment and reporting process is conducted in accordance with the Privacy Act 1988.

 Support given for an emergency situation can include compassionate leave allowances, assistance for travel within Australia, and special returns to Australia (where the member is posted or deployed overseas) or the member's unit (where the member is on training or exercise).